 UKWIR was set up by the UK water industry in 1993 to provide a framework for the procurement of a common research programme for UK water operators on 'one voice' issues.
-UKWIR's members comprise 21 water and sewerage undertakers in England and Wales, Scotland and Northern Ireland.
+UKWIR's members comprise 20 water and sewerage undertakers in England, Wales, Scotland, Northern Ireland and the Republic of Ireland.

 Work is often carried out in collaboration with government departments and regulators including the Department for Environment, Food and Rural Affairs; the Drinking Water Inspectorate and the Environment Agency.
 Some work is also done in collaboration with research organisations internationally.

-The majority of work is put out to open tender to a wide range of companies, academic institutions and other organisations in the UK and overseas.
+The majority of work is put out to open tender to a wide range of contractors, academic institutions and other organisations in the UK and overseas.
 Project management is undertaken by both the water industry's R&D departments and by individuals employed by UKWIR.

-A quarterly newsletter, UKWIR News is circulated widely.
+A quarterly newsletter, UKWIR News is circulated widely